Record

 Creator NameChurch of England Zenana Missionary Society

-The overseas work of the Society started in India but spread to China in 1884, Japan in 1886 and Ceylon in 1889.
-Work in China ended in 1950 when the missionaries had to leave, but from 1952 they worked amongst the Chinese in Malay.
+Work outside the UK started in India but spread to China in 1884, Japan in 1886 and Ceylon [Sri Lanka] in 1889.
+Work in China ended in 1950 when the missionaries had to leave, but from 1952 they worked amongst people of Chinese heritage in Malaya [Malaysia].
 When the Society's work in Japan ceased in 1892 it was handed over to CMS.
-When the Female Education Society (founded 1843) closed down in 1900, CEZMS took over their work in Singapore, though the Singapore School Sub-Committee (Secretary 1904-1912 Lady Gage Brown; 1913 Miss E. Gage Brown) was not fully integrated until 1913.
+When the Female Education Society closed in 1900, CEZMS took over their work in Singapore, though the Singapore School sub-committee (Secretary 1904-1912 Lady Gage Brown; 1913 Miss E. Gage Brown) was not fully integrated until 1913.
 CEZMS missionaries began teaching in zenanas and day schools.
-The chief stations were Trivandrum, Palamcotta (Sarah Tucker College), Masulipatam and Madras in South India, Meerut (handed over to CMS 1893), Jabalpur, Calcutta (Normal School) and Amritsar (Alexandra School) in North India.
+The chief stations were 'Trivandrum' [Thiruvananthapuram], 'Palamcotta' [Palayamkottai] (Sarah Tucker College), Masulipatam [Machilipatnam], and 'Madras' [Chennai] in South India, Meerut (handed over to CMS 1893), Jabalpur, 'Calcutta' [Kolkata] and Amritsar in North India.
 Medical work was of great importance.
-The Society had taken over the work at Amritsar (St Catherine's Hospital) and other hospitals and dispensaries were established in Bhagalpur, Srinagar, Peshawar (Connaught Hospital), Batala, Narowal and Tarn Taran.
+The Society had taken over the work at Amritsar and other hospitals and dispensaries were established in Bhagalpur, Srinagar, Peshawar (Connaught Hospital), Batala, Narowal and Tarn Taran.
 Work was also done by 'village missions', a central village from which evangelists visited dozens of villages grouped around the centre.
 The chief places for these in the 1880s were Jandiala, Ajnala, Narowal, Tarn Taran and Nadiya.
 Industrial work was begun in 1883 with a class at Amritsar.
-There was also work amongst the 'deaf and dumb' in India (at Palamcotta from 1900, Mylapore from 1914) and amongst the blind in China at Kucheng, and Nantai, Foochow.
-Source: Rosemary A. Keen, Catalogue of the papers of the Church of England Zenana Missionary Society, 1987.
+There was also work amongst people who were deaf and non-verbal in India (Palamcottah [Palayamkottai] from 1900, Mylapore from 1914) and amongst people with severe visual impairment in China ('Kucheng'; 'Nantai', 'Foochow' [Fuzhou]).

 The first headquarters of the Society was at 38 Tavistock Road, Westbourne Park, London.
 It served both as office and residential base for missionaries on leave, prospective candidates, deputation workers, members of the annual Spring conference and other visitors.
 In 1881 the office moved to 9 Salisbury Square, while the Central Home and Depot for work moved in 1883 to 5 Maresfield Gardens, Fitzjohn Avenue, Hampstead.
-The office subsequently moved to 27 Chancery Lane, 1898-1929; 19 and 21 Southampton Street (renamed Conway Street 1938), 1929-1952, and Cromwell House, Highgate, 1952-57.
-The Home was at Manor House, 20 Leigh Road, Highbury 1888-1938, The Lodge, Gibson's Hill, Streatham (sold to Croydon corporation) 1938-1951, and Cromwell House, 1952-1957.
+The office subsequently moved to 27 Chancery Lane, 1898-1929; 19 and 21 Southampton Street (renamed Conway Street 1938), 1929-1952; Cromwell House, Highgate, 1952-1957.
+The Home was at Manor House, 20 Leigh Road, Highbury 1888-1938; The Lodge, Gibson's Hill, Streatham (sold to Croydon corporation), 1938-1951; Cromwell House, 1952-1957.

 CEZMS office organisation was very similar to that of CMS.
 The Society was run by committees, each Secretary of the main committees being head of a department at Headquarters.
-The Clerical Secretary served the General and Executive Committees which were responsible overall for Society affairs.
-He was also in charge of the Editorial Department.
+The Clerical Secretary served the General and Executive Committees which were responsible overall for Society affairs; they were also in charge of the Editorial Department.
 The Lay, or Financial, Secretary was responsible for the raising of funds and all financial and property matters.
 The Foreign and Candidates Secretary corresponded with the missionaries and churches overseas and was responsible for recruiting and training candidates.
-In 1952 her title was changed to Foreign and Home Secretary and she additionally took responsibility for the House (Home and Depot) Committee (previously served by the Lady Superintendent of the Home) as well as the Home Organisation Committee.
+In 1952 the title was changed to Foreign and Home Secretary and they additionally took responsibility for the House (Home and Depot) Committee (previously served by the Lady Superintendent of the Home) as well as the Home Organisation Committee.

 CEZMS Secretaries: